chrissimpkins/Crunch/docs/EXECUTABLE.md

 - optimized image file path
 - final optimized image size in bytes

+Optimized files are saved in the same directory as the original with the modified path `[original filename]-crunch.png`.

 ### Options

 The following options are available for use with the `crunch` executable: